-The numbers look strange but the reason is simple: the company paying you those dividends already paid corporate tax, so in the end it should work out to a similar tax rate.
+The numbers look strange but the reason is simple: the company paying you those dividends already paid corporate tax, so you’re paying the difference.

-This is mostly relevant if you own your company and trying to decide what is the best way to pay yourself: dividends or salary.
-Keep in mind that for salary you also need to pay National Insurance.
+This is mostly relevant if you own your company and you’re trying to decide the best way to pay yourself: dividends or salary.
+Keep in mind that if you pay from your salary, you also need to pay National Insurance.

 In your case you earned £3,000 in dividends and £29,000 in other income (this can be salary, rent, etc.).